freeCodeCamp/news/README.md

 # Developer News

-Welcome to freeCodeCamp's [Developer News][1] codebase — A JAMStack app built with [Hashnode][2], [11ty][3] & lots of love from the community.
+Welcome to freeCodeCamp's [Developer News][1] codebase — A JAMStack app built with [Hashnode][2], [11ty][3], and lots of love from the community.

-The code is based on this [template][4].
 We use this project to build and deploy multiple instances of our publications in several world languages.
-All of the services are then distributed globally by our CDN provider.
+All of the services are then distributed globally by our CDN.

 ## Contributing

-**Note:** We limit direct contributions (in the form of pull requests) to this project due to limitations with our QA & deployment workflows.

-We welcome you to work on any of our other available open-source projects instead.
-You can find our contributing guidelines [here][5].
+We limit contributions to this specific repository because of the complexities of our deployment and QA processes.
+We welcome you to work on any of our other open-source projects.
+You can find our contributing [guidelines here][5].

-If you found an issue or a bug on this repository, please connect with us in the contributor's chat room first.
+If you have found an issue or a bug in this repository, please connect with us in the [contributor's chat room][6] first.

 Happy Contributing!